shnn-project/SHGNN/README.md

 > ⚠️ **PROJECT UNDER CONSTRUCTION** ⚠️
 >
-> **Hypergraph Modularization in Progress**: We are currently refactoring this project to separate hypergraph-specific functionality from generic spiking neural network primitives.
-This will enable users to employ any data structure (traditional graphs, matrices, sparse matrices, etc.) for neural connectivity while preserving all neuromorphic capabilities.
+> **Hypergraph Modularization in Progress**: Refactoring this project to separate hypergraph-specific functionality from generic spiking neural network primitives.
+This will enable the imaginary users that live in the alternate universe where I actually finish shit to employ any data structure (traditional graphs, matrices, sparse matrices, etc.) for neural connectivity while preserving all neuromorphic capabilities.
 >
 > **Current Status**:
 > - ✅ Core neuromorphic primitives (neurons, spikes, plasticity, encoding) are already data-structure agnostic